explodinglabs/superstack.docs/docs/bluegreen.md

-> This page is a work in progress, I'm working on it - Beau
+> This page is a work in progress – Beau

 _Blue/Green deployment_ runs two stacks side-by-side: one live, one idle.
 You deploy to the idle stack, test it, and when ready, swap roles.
 It gives